whiprandolph/bestseller/Part 3 - The Deepest Revolution/12 - Sacred Responsibilities.md

 Ultimately, I can only know my own experience, but this doesn't have to limit me when I practice deep empathy.
 With enough practice asking questions and paying attention, I can see others' perspectives even if their experiences are really different than mine.
 I might not always agree with someone else's perspectives, but I can at least understand them and understand their behavior.
 And when I get it wrong, that just becomes another chance to grow my observation skills and learn.

-I believe these nature connection practices are a key part of generating unity in a culture.
+These nature connection practices are a key part of generating unity in a culture.
 Once I started really noticing the perspectives of insects and bears and plants, I found it easier to understand people's perspectives.
 I believe when everybody is raised with these nature connection practices, mutual understanding can be common, and this helps healthy cultures find and maintain a deep unity.
 They also help me make fewer foolish assumptions.
 Assumptions are simply unexamined beliefs.
 When I continuously pay attention to what I observe, I notice what I know and what I don't know.
 There's little room for unexamined beliefs.

 ### Sacred Responsibilities